Facebook pixel Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 Distinguished Professor of Psychology

-Dr. Cindy Miller-Perrin is a clinical psychologist and Distinguished Professor of Psychology at Pepperdine University.
+Dr. Cindy Miller-Perrin is a clinical psychologist and distinguished professor of psychology at Pepperdine University.
 Dr. Miller-Perrin enjoys teaching introductory psychology, developmental psychology, child clinical psychology, advanced research seminar, and positive psychology.
 Dr. Miller-Perrin has authored a number of books and numerous journal articles covering a range of topics, including child maltreatment, family violence, interventions to reduce physical punishment of children, positive psychology, vocation and life purpose, and faith development in college students.
 She is a HUGE fan of Pepperdine’s international programs because of their life changing impact on students.
-This will be her eighth time serving as visiting faculty having served previously three times in Florence, twice in Heidelberg, once in Buenos Aires, and once in the east Africa program.
-She is married to Robin Perrin, a sociology professor here at Pepperdine, and they enjoy traveling, hiking, camping, and backpacking.
+This will be her ninth time serving as visiting faculty having served previously three times in Florence, twice in Heidelberg, twice in Buenos Aires, and once in the East Africa program.
+She is married to Robin Perrin, a sociology professor here at Pepperdine, and they enjoy travelling, hiking, camping, and backpacking.

 Professor of Sociology